Cooper-L256/Space-Pirate-Game/README.md

 ## Compiling and Running
 ### Note for Linux/MacOS
-You will have to make two files executable with two easy commands I will put right here.
+Linux and MacOS users will have to make two files executable with two easy commands I will put right here.
 ```
 chmod +x build.sh
 chmod +x run.sh